p) Provisions:

 Interest rate risk is the risk that the fair value or future cash flows of the Company and the Company's financial instruments will fluctuate because of changes in market interest rates.
 The Company's exposure to interest rate risk arises primarily from the investment in debt securities, investment in debt mutual funds and cash and cash equivalents and other bank balances.

-The Company's policy is to manage its interest rate risk by investing in fixed deposits, debt securities and debt mutual funds.
+The Company's policy is to manage its interest rate risk by monitoring of changes in interest rates.
 Further, as there are no borrowings, the Company's policy to manage its interest cost does not arise.

 b.
 Foreign Currency Risk: